TheMrityunjayPathak/CarPricePrediction/README.md

 ## Problem Statement

-- To develop a Machine Learning Model that can accurately predict the price of used cars based on various features and attributes.
+- To develop a model that can accurately predict the price of used cars based on various features and attributes.

-- The predicted price will assist both buyers and sellers in making informed decisions, ensuring fair transactions in the used car market.
+- The predicted price will assist both buyers and sellers in making informed decisions and ensure fair transactions.

 ## Streamlit Web App